Modbus TCP client

 ↪ The function codes are then connected to global variables which you can are also see listed at the bottom of the Data List tab as Process data items.

-• Once you have set function codes up in the above Registers tab, you can then work with these global variables in your automation programs.
+Once you have set up function codes in the above Registers tab, then you can work with these global variables in your automation programs.

 Supported function codes